 The grades for each assignment will be posted in the D2L Gradebook.
 Please check D2L for feedback comments, particularly if you need to resubmit an assignment.
 For assignments that are turned in on time, I typically grade them within 1 week.
-For assignments that are turned in late, I grade them as I have time.
+For assignments that are turned in late and for assignments that have been revised and resubmitted, I grade them as I have time.